Presentation of the call

 - The list of proposed research projects (available after the call for projects).
 Even before applying, start contacting the research teams: send your CV and discuss the research project, specifying that you are preparing an application for our grants.

-- The document “Choice of research projects”, in which the candidate should select and rank two of the proposed research projects (as there is only one proposed project, it is obviously not necessary to rank anything but applicants should explain their motivation for that project.)
+- The document “Choice of research projects”, in which the candidate should select and rank two of the proposed research projects.

 - The template for the two recommendation letters must be sent from two referees directly to firstname.lastname@example.org, from their institutional email address.

 We invite interested candidates to contact PIs as early as possible to learn more about their project, specifying that they are preparing an application.

 The application must be submitted in English through our website, at the latest on April 2, 2023, at midnight (Marseille time), and must contain: